shapawar/Compu_NestTemplate/docs/scaffolding.md

 * This file is used for configuring all logger functionality that are used for prints log in console as well as write error logs into log file

 ## ping:
-* This directory includes ping route and that will be usefull for app helth check
+* This directory includes ping route and that will be usefull for app health check

 ## views
  * This directory contains all users view files.